Tips to Set Up Winning Split URL Tests (and Some Common Mistakes to Avoid) in 2026

 Benefits of Split URL Testing

-A/B and Multivariate Testing are great for quickly evaluating minor changes to UI elements.
+A/B and multivariate Testing are great for quickly evaluating minor changes to UI elements.
 Most A/B testing software offers A/B and Multivariate Testing capabilities with a user-friendly interface, allowing testing variations to be developed with just a few clicks.

 However, when it comes to making significant changes to your website, the Visual Editor provided by these testing solutions falls short.
 A new web page almost always requires the collaboration of the design, UX, and development teams, making it a much larger undertaking.

-Split URL Testing provides the flexibility to make these changes without restriction, while still getting the benefits of A/B tests.
+Split URL testing provides the flexibility to make these changes without restriction, while still getting the benefits of A/B tests.
 Convert’s Split URL Experiences are helpful in a number of ways, allowing you to:

 • Try out a completely new design, while keeping the old one in mind.
 Users are able to compare the reports from two variations to see which features function best in each.